pdxparrot/assets/SETUP.md

 ## Settings (optional)

-* Create a new Menu/SettingsMenu script that overrides the Game SettingsMenu and implement the required interface
 * Add a Panel under the Canvas (Settings)
   * Remove the Image component
-  * Add the Settings Menu component to the panel
+  * Add the project SettingsMenu component to the panel
     * Set Owner to the Menu object
     * Set the Settings Panel on the Pause Menu
   * Add an empty GameObject under the Panel (Container)